Pysellus/pysellus/README.md

 $ pip3 install pysellus
 ```

-Or you can go ahead and clone this repo, and install it
+Or you can go ahead and clone this repo, and install it (needs [setuptools](https://pypi.python.org/pypi/setuptools))

 ```
 $ python3 setup.py install